CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 const { valid } = validateCollectionDefinition({
   collectionDefinition, // required
-  checkCollectionIds, // optional boolean - check that collectionIds are present referenceGender, // optional - expected gender if eventId is not provided checkGender, // optional boolean - defaults to true eventId, // required only for checking gender
+  checkCollectionIds, // optional boolean - check that collectionIds are present referenceCategory, // optional - category for comparision if eventId is not provided referenceGender, // optional - expected gender if eventId is not provided checkCategory, // optional boolean - defaults to true checkGender, // optional boolean - defaults to true eventId, // required only for checking gender
 });